 Photograph donated by Dorinda Moreno to the San Francisco Public Library

 For more than 100 years, Marinello has been educating students to enter a professional career in the beauty industry.
-Marinello has provided thousands of Graduates with "Cosmetology Education" in California, Connecticut, Kansas, Massachusetts, Nevada, Oregon and Utah.
-All Marinello locations offer exclusive Salon and Spa Services to their guests at affordable prices.
+Marinello has provided thousands of graduates with a cosmetology education in California, Connecticut, Kansas, Massachusetts, Nevada and Utah.
+All Marinello locations offer exclusive salon and spa services to their guests at affordable prices.
 Services are performed by student stylists supervised by licensed instructors.

 It all began when Ruth Maurer, wife of Dr. A.A.
 Maurer, a La Crosse, Wisconsin physician, cooked up a batch of face cream in a double boiler over a gas jet in the basement of her red brick home.
 Mrs. Maurer was certain big money could be made commercializing woman's ageless battle against the facial ravages of time.